copsTvFan/cops-episode-guide/guide.md

   doesn't want to answer so they need a female to search her.
 The car is a 1991 Trans-Am -- Amelia & Carmen on the vanity plate.
 The coke looks really good, like from a kilo.
 The girl on the plate used to be her lover, the car's not hers, but has a key ring for it.
-There is a “Bandit IV” and a “Say no to drugs" sticker on thr side.
+There is a "Bandit IV" and a "Say no to drugs" sticker on thr side.
 They find a coconut head inside.
 Ralph says sometimes people get upset and don't understand, get agitated and get rough.
   There's always someone out there who doesn't get it.